 resources as regular resources thanks to SSH and VBMC emulation.

 After you run a DCI job (see the main

 $ export KUBECONFIG=/home/admin/clusterconfigs/auth/kubeconfig $ oc get pods --all-namespaces

-In case you need to delete the full virtualized environment, you can run the playbook
+In case you need to delete the fully virtualized environment, you can run the

 We have provided dnsmasq config templates in the samples directory to serve dhcp/dns from the dci jumpbox if you don’t already have a dns/dhcp server on your bare metal network.

 The kni page offers a good start to understand and debug your libvirt environments.

 Furthermore, some issues (see below) are specific to a libvirt(or small) environment.

 Due to the lack of hardware (cpu, memory) and the fact that all resources are virtualized, the installation may take longer to complete.
 A recurring timeout is reached during the bootstrap.